dedenys/startup/notes.md

 clear() |	Clears all items in local storage

 Remember, "A local storage value must be of type string, number, or boolean.
 If you want to store a JavaScript object or array, then you must first convert it to a JSON string with JSON.stringify() on insertion, and parse it back to JavaScript with JSON.parse() when retrieved."

+# Midterm Review

+### Link element

+> "The <link> tag defines the relationship between the current document and an external resource.
+The <link> tag is most often used to link to external style sheets or to add a favicon to your website.
+The <link> element is an empty element, it contains attributes only.

+### Div element

+> "The <div> tag defines a division or a section in an HTML document.
+The <div> tag is used as a container for HTML elements - which is then styled with CSS or manipulated with JavaScript.
+The <div> tag is easily styled by using the class or id attribute."

+Div is a block level element

+### Selectors

+The hash  "#" is used to specify an ID attribute

+The period selector "." is used to specificy a class atrribute

+ID attributes have more specificity

+### Margin and Padding

+Margin adjusts the spacing around an element

+Padding adjusts the spacing between an element and its inside content